Paristokierrätys

 • sv

-What happens to returned batteries and accumulators?
+What happens to returned batteries?

 Can you tell a lithium battery and an alkaline battery apart?